lu-ani/lu-ani/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m working on learning software development at <a href="https://www.codespace.co.za/">Codespace</a>
+- 🔭 I recently completed a software development course at <a href="https://www.codespace.co.za/">Codespace</a>
-- 🌱 I’m currently learning how to create a custom README file on github to display on my profile page.
+- 🌱 I’m busy acquiring new skills to broaden my understanding of the development cycle.
 - ⚡ Fun fact: I can speak 3 languages😲
 <!-- - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...